AnAverageHuman/aash/README.md

 ## Bugs

-- Does not properly process lines with extra spaces.

 - Does not interpret "quoted strings" as a single token.

 - Not all *alloc'd memory is freed before exiting in `builtin_exit()`.